-One reason for capital punishment could be its monetary value.
+One reason for me to consider supporting capital punishment could be its monetary value.
 I mean, wasn’t it better for our society financially if people died instead of housing them in prisons their whole lives?
-Well, surprising for some, no. It actually costs much more, in the American judicial system, to house someone for life because they have to have their own cell while they are in death row.
-They also go through years of appeals in court before they actually reach the time for execution, if that even happens, and lawyer and court fees are extremely expensive.
-All those fees are paid my taxpayers.
+Well, surprising for many, no. It actually costs much more, in the American judicial system, to house someone on death row because they have to have their own cell while they are in death row.
+Generally speaking, prisoners in the rest of the prison will share a cell with another person.
+This significantly lowers costs.
+Death Row inmates also go through years of appeals in court before they actually reach the time for execution, if that even happens, and lawyer and court fees are extremely expensive.
+By the way, all those fees are paid by taxpayers.
 So I had to realize that there was no financial argument for capital punishment.
 By the way, for further information on this, here is a great website that expounds on that further: https://deathpenaltyinfo.org/policy-issues/costs.

 Additionally, DNA testing has shown us that we have killed innocent people in the past.
 Who wants to be guilty of that?
 Check out this website for more information on this.
 The Innocence Project has done wonderful things in freeing the innocent using DNA: https://www.innocenceproject.org/about/.
 Now I realize that you are in India, and so the statistics are going to be a bit different where you are, but the other important reason that I am now against Capital punishment is because of something you mentioned already.
 It eliminates the possibility of redemption.